 It’s no surprise that demand for chat continues to grow since customers often view chat as a more convenient alternative to calling a company and waiting on hold.
 There’s also a danger that comes with that growth.
 When chat volumes spike, customers can easily get irritated by a long lag between responses as busy chat reps juggle multiple sessions.
 Companies need to adequately plan for that increased demand.

 The average customer satisfaction dropped down by 1.28% in 2018 compared to the previous year.
 It’s now at 82.26%.
 Let’s visualize what it means.

 For every 100 customers who rated their chatting experience, 82 were happy with it (1 less than in 2017).
 In 2017 we saw a decrease by 3.26 percentage points compared to 2016.
-Customer satisfaction keeps dropping a little and one reason behind it might be customer expectations that have never been higher.
+Customer satisfaction keeps dropping a little, and one reason behind it might be that customer expectations have never been higher.
 Customers expect instant replies, efficient solution in one touch and 24⁄7 availability.
 They’re not willing to accept anything less.

 In 2018, the highest satisfaction was around mid-year, reaching 83% on average in May, June and July

 What also changed when comparing 2018 to 2017 are the months with the highest customer satisfaction.
 In 2017, the highest satisfaction was at the beginning of the year, and then it was systematically dropping.